-Many employers will also want you to have skills and experience under your belt in order to apply.
-Again these are up to the individual employer.
-For example, the Higher Apprenticeship in Leadership and Management at the BBC requires you to be able to work on your own initiative, have excellent verbal and written communication skills, team-working abilities and organisational skills.
+Many employers will also want you to have some skills and experience under your belt in order to apply.
+Again these are up to the individual employer, but many programmes require you to be able to work on your own initiative, have excellent verbal and written communication skills, team-working abilities and organisational skills.

 Chances are you probably already have a lot of these skills!
-Test yourself by reading this guide.
+Test yourself by checking out What skills do I have?

 What will I earn?

-We don’t want to sound like a broken record, but your salary as a business apprentice will depend on your employer!
-But you will always earn at least the national minimum wage, which is £3.40 per hour for an apprentice.
+Your salary as a business apprentice will depend on your employer!
+But you will always earn at least the national minimum wage, which is £4.15 per hour for an apprentice (2020).
 That applies to apprentices who are under 19, and those over 19 who are in their first year.
 Then you’ll be paid the minimum national wage rate for your age.

 How can I get started?